appsquickly/typhoon/README.md

 Still an option and it could be really neat, but in the experience of my friends at Jetbrains "a text-editor approach is more convenient and fluent than GUI-based approach."
 You're a programmer after all right?
-And while Interface Builder is super cool, do you use it to write serious apps?
 Also it would cost a lot to develop, and I don't have the time or money right now.

 ####So the XML is the winner.
 It provides the features that I stated above.
 And also: